rroarings/tarmac/README.md

 Server running at http://localhost:1234
 ```

-Alt (Cmd for Mac) + Click the ```http://localhost:1234``` link to open our site in the default browser.
+2. Alt (Cmd for Mac) + Click the ```http://localhost:1234``` link to open our site in the default browser.

 ```
 Server running at http://localhost:1234
 ```

-Any changes you make are hot-reloaded with Parcel on saves.
+3. Any changes you make are hot-reloaded with Parcel on saves.

 ### Build (Production)

+Please note that this project is currently in **ALPHA**.

-Make sure you are in the *garage* directory
+1. Make sure you are in the *garage* directory
 ```
 cd ./garage
 ```

-Run the Parcel build script
+2. Run the Parcel build script
 ```
 npm build
 ```